Mac Classic

 boot usb0/disk:2,\bootscript

-After booting into Open Firmware, entering multi-boot will take you to the boot selector which is otherwise accessible by holding the option/alt key while booting.
+After booting into Open Firmware, entering multi-boot will take you to the boot manager which is otherwise accessible by holding the option/alt key while booting.

 Post a Comment